davide-marino00/PBI_DOCS/refac.md

 ### Table Name: lkp_fltr_Employee

 #### Table Description:
-The `lkp_fltr_Employee` table serves as a lookup reference for employee-related data within the organization.
-It is designed to provide a standardized set of attributes that can be used to filter and categorize employee records across various applications and reporting tools.
-This table enhances data integrity and consistency by centralizing key employee information, making it easier to manage and retrieve employee-related data.
+The `lkp_fltr_Employee` table serves as a lookup table that contains essential information about employees within an organization.
+This table is designed to facilitate filtering and categorization of employee data across various applications and reports.
+It provides a standardized reference for employee attributes, ensuring consistency and accuracy in data retrieval and analysis.

 #### Key Attributes:
-- **EmployeeID**: A unique identifier for each employee, serving as the primary key for the table.
+- **EmployeeID** (Primary Key): A unique identifier for each employee, ensuring that all records can be distinctly referenced.
-- **FirstName**: The first name of the employee.
+- **FirstName**: The first name of the employee, used for identification and personalization in communications.
-- **LastName**: The last name of the employee.
+- **LastName**: The last name of the employee, essential for formal identification and reporting.
-- **Department**: The department in which the employee works, facilitating departmental filtering and reporting.
+- **Department**: The department in which the employee works, allowing for organizational categorization and filtering.
-- **JobTitle**: The official job title of the employee, providing context for their role within the organization.
+- **Position**: The job title or position held by the employee, providing insight into their role within the organization.
+- **HireDate**: The date the employee was hired, useful for tracking tenure and employment history.
-- **Status**: The employment status of the employee (e.g., Active, Inactive, Terminated), allowing for easy filtering of current versus former employees.
+- **Status**: The current employment status of the employee (e.g., Active, Inactive, Terminated), which aids in filtering current employees from those who are no longer with the organization.
-- **HireDate**: The date the employee was hired, useful for tenure calculations and reporting.
-- **Location**: The physical location or office where the employee is based, aiding in geographical reporting and analysis.
+- **Email**: The official email address of the employee, facilitating communication and contact.

 #### Purpose:
-The `lkp_fltr_Employee` table is utilized by various systems and applications to ensure that employee data is consistently referenced and filtered.
-It supports reporting, analytics, and operational processes by providing a reliable source of employee information that can be easily queried and integrated with other datasets.
+The `lkp_fltr_Employee` table is utilized by various systems and applications to streamline employee-related queries, enhance reporting capabilities, and support data integrity across the organization.
+By maintaining a centralized repository of employee information, this table aids in efficient data management and decision-making processes.

 #### Usage:
-This table is commonly used in HR management systems, payroll processing, and performance evaluation tools.
-It is also leveraged in business intelligence applications to generate reports and dashboards that provide insights into workforce demographics, departmental performance, and employee trends.
+This table is commonly referenced in employee management systems, HR analytics, and reporting tools, enabling users to quickly access and filter employee data based on various criteria.
+It is also instrumental in generating insights related to workforce demographics, departmental performance, and employee engagement initiatives.

 #### Relationships:
-The `lkp_fltr_Employee` table may have relationships with other tables such as `EmployeeDetails`, `Payroll`, and `PerformanceReviews`, allowing for comprehensive data analysis and reporting across the organization.
+The `lkp_fltr_Employee` table may be linked to other tables within the database, such as payroll, performance reviews, and training records, to provide a comprehensive view of employee-related data across the organization.

-#### Maintenance:
-Regular updates to the `lkp_fltr_Employee` table are essential to ensure data accuracy, particularly when employees are hired, promoted, or leave the organization.
-Data governance practices should be implemented to maintain the integrity of the information contained within this lookup table.

 ---